rajendra-jagtap/aws-ec2-mongodb/README.md

 bucket(required): Name of s3 bucket to store the state

 key(required): Name of the folder/state file.
 Example: terraform/tfstate

+mongodb_ips(required): List of MongoDB private IPs to use

 ## Setup MongoDB replication on EC2 nodes